All I Ever Wantedbybeachbum1958©

 "Dad," I said, "How long does her mother...."
 I trailed off, not knowing how to finish the sentence.

-I had no objections; in the grand scheme of things, where Dad lived was of no real relevance to me; I lived in a boarding school, only ever coming home at the weekend, so where I came back to for the weekend only was immaterial.
+I had no objections; in the grand scheme of things, where Dad lived was of no great importance to me; I lived in a boarding school, only ever coming home on select weekends, so where I came back to for the weekend only was immaterial.
 Dad was the one with the problem; how was he going to deal with a ten-year old girl and work, so I asked him.

 And so it was settled.
 Suddenly, in the space of a day, I had a sister and a new home; I told Dad I wasn't sure about coming home the following weekend, though, I'd had enough surprises today, God only knew what'd get sprung on me then!
 He laughed out loud, the first happy sound I'd heard from him in years.